 Get Help from an Experienced Yonkers Bankruptcy Attorney

 If you find yourself drowning in debt and wondering what to do next, or if you fear that you could lose your home in a foreclosure proceeding, run – don’t walk – to Michael H. Schwartz, P.C.
 We have helped thousands of individuals and businesses in Yonkers and throughout New York to completely wipe out their debt.
 And we did it all without losing any property our clients did not want to give up.
-Contact our Bankruptcy Lawyer in Yonkers today to discuss your case in a free and confidential consultation.
+Contact our experienced bankruptcy lawyer in Yonkers today to discuss your case in a free and confidential initial consultation.